Inspector0x4/RoK-Bot_release/README.md

 **Note**: This bot is intended for educational and research purposes only.
 We are not responsible for any misuse of this bot.
-Please respect the game.
+Please respect the game and don't use this bot.